inwinstack/pa-controller/README.md

 Once installed, the PA controller provides the following custom resources:

-NAT: NAT rules provide address translation, and are different from security policy rules, which allow or deny packets.
+* **NAT**: NAT rules provide address translation, and are different from security policy rules, which allow or deny packets.
-Security: Security policy protects network assets from threats and disruptions and aids in optimally allocating network resources for enhancing productivity and efficiency in business processes.
+* **Security**: Security policy protects network assets from threats and disruptions and aids in optimally allocating network resources for enhancing productivity and efficiency in business processes.

 ![](images/architecture.png)

 ## Building from Source